 where

-- listenaddress – is a local IP address to listen for incoming connection (useful if you have multiple NICs or multiple IP addresses on one interface);
+- listenaddress –is a local IP address to listen for incoming connection (useful if you have multiple NICs in different subnets/VLANs or multiple IP addresses on one interface);

-- listenport – local listening TCP port number (the connection is waiting on);
+- listenport – a local TCP port number to listen on (the connection is waiting on);

 - connectport – is a TCP port to which the connection from